Top five homemade cat toys!

 A sock stuffed with crinkled white paper and tied in a knot at the end is simple and easy to make.
 Your cat will carry it around all day long.

 Materials: One empty plastic soda bottle, scissors (to cut a hole), your cat’s favorite treats

 This is a great one if your cats like to ‘look’ or hunt for food.
 Get an empty soda bottle.
 (Plastic, of course.)
 Make a small hole, just big enough for dry food to drop out.
 Put about a handful inside and screw the cap back on.
 They love to pat the bottle around and get the rewards!

 3) A fun, ever-changing hideaway

 Materials: Paper or reusable shopping bags or boxes, catnip (optional)

 Whether it is eco-friendly/reusable bags or paper, cut a few holes, and let your cats roll, play and lie all over the bags.
 This also works great with empty boxes.

 Materials: A used, threadless spool and a shoelace (cut to size)

-Mo suggests combining a leather shoelace and a threadless spool to create a mouse-like toy: “My Bella will carry her prey around by the leather tail and play with it for hours — it has been much more durable than commercially purchased ‘mice.’ ”
+Combine a leather shoelace and a threadless spool to create a mouse-like toy.
+Your cat will carry her prey around by the leather tail and play with it for hours.

 5) A lightning-fast hockey puck or speed racer